boryanakis/Genomics_RNAseq_supp/rnaseq_workshop.md

 ```

-Now that we know how to run kallisto, let's make a shell script that we use to quantify all the samples.
-First, let's cleanup the trimmed reads directory.
+Now that we know how to run kallisto, let's make a shell script that we can use to quantify all the samples.
+First, let's cleanup the trimmed reads directory first.

 ```
 rm SRR11799527_kallisto/*